tyhnu/nastad/README.md

 - `path` is the path of the checkpoint file.

 For example:
-- Testing NAS-TAD on ActivityNet with 4 GPU.
+- Testing NAS-TAD on ActivityNet with 4 GPUs.
 ```bash
 torchrun \
     --nnodes=1 \